petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

 <!--Q: Just the liferayclaritybatch service?
 What about the microservice client extension?-->

-Now that you've deployed the solution's client extensions, all the necessary components should be available in your Liferay instance.
-You can verify this by testing out the solution.
+Now that you've deployed the solution's client extensions, all the necessary components are available in your Liferay instance.
+Let's verify this by testing the solution.

 ### Exercise Three: Testing the Distributor Application

-The prebuilt solution includes two Liferay objects: the Distributor Application object and the Application Evaluation object.
+The solution includes two Liferay objects: the Distributor Application object and the Application Evaluation object.
 In the following lessons, you'll learn more about these objects and how they're configured.
 For now, let's create and review a Distributor Application entry.

 To do this,